ewilliams0305/WebLogger/README.md

 [Serilog](https://github.com/serilog/serilog)

 ### WebLogger.Crestron.csproj
 Adds a reference to the Crestron SDK.
 This project provides some helpful Crestron commands to use with the console.
 Since browsers will block ws when the html page is served via https this server solves (albeit unsecured) this issue by providing an unsecured http server to distribute the HTML files

+### WebLogger.Generators.csproj
+Provides source generators used to create commands and (other cool stuff in the future).

 ### WebLogger.ConsoleApp Example Program
 The Weblogger example is a simple console application showing SerilogSink usage.